 |ISP||Verizon Internet Services||Verizon Internet Services||Verizon Internet Services|

 All of the IPs were registered under Verizon, as promised.
 One of the ranges appeared as commercial instead of residential, but that didn’t cause any issues.
-None of the IP addresses showed up on common IP blacklists, nor were there DNS leaks.

 |Target||Success rate||Avg. response time (s)|